metsci/gleam/DEVELOPERS.md

 The regular reload (e.g. `CTRL+R`) doesn't always update the browser cache, which can leave the browser running old code.
 This can be confusing and frustrating if you don't realize what's happening, so make a habit of using `CTRL+F5` instead.

+## **(FYI)** Restarting the TypeScript language server

+To restart VSCode's TypeScript language server, press `CTRL+SHIFT+p`, then type `Restart TS server` in the command field and press `Enter`.

+VSCode is mostly good about updating type-check results, but occasionally gets confused when source files or build output get modified by an external process.
+Restarting the language server should only take a few seconds.

 ## **(FYI)** Reloading the VSCode window

 To do a full reload of the VSCode window, press `CTRL+SHIFT+p`, then type `Reload Window` in the command field and press `Enter`.

-VSCode is mostly good about noticing automatically when file contents change, but it needs a reload occasionally.
+VSCode is mostly good about noticing automatically when project contents change, but it needs a reload occasionally.
 A reload should only take a few seconds.

-## **(FYI)** Restarting the TypeScript language server

-To do restart VSCode's TypeScript language server, press `CTRL+SHIFT+p`, then type `Restart TS server` in the command field and press `Enter`.

-VSCode is mostly good about updating type-check results, but occasionally gets confused when source files or build output get modified by an external process.
-Restarting the language server should only take a few seconds.